-The rest of the world can deal with droughts and bad crops but China has plans to step up their rain-making endeavors and increase precipitation by 10% during the next four years.
+The rest of the world can deal with droughts and bad crops but China has plans to step up its rain-making endeavors and increase precipitation by 10% during the next four years.

 China decided to relieve Mother Nature of her rain-making duties a few years ago.
 They don’t mind if the ol’ gal adds a sprinkle or two here and there, but the Chinese government prefers to oversee the rain these days, and they have plans to bring on more of the wet stuff during the next few years.